 Welcome to your first day as a nursing student at Roseman University of Health Sciences.
-We are delighted to be on this voyage with you as you learn the essentials of becoming a nurse; assessing planning, intervening and advocating for patients and their families across the healthcare continuum.
-I am as enthusiastic as you are today, as you meet the faculty members who will guide and direct your education, and as you meet the other students and group members with whom you will spend the next eighteen months.
+We are delighted to be on this voyage with you as you learn the essentials of becoming a nurse.
+You will acquire the skills of assessing, planning, intervening, and advocating for patients and their families across the healthcare continuum.
+We are thrilled by your decision to become a nurse and to allow us, here at Roseman, to aid you in this mission.
+Today, as you meet the faculty members who will guide and direct your education, and as you meet the other students and group members with whom you will spend the next eighteen months, please know that we are happy to facilitate your journey towards becoming a Registered Nurse.

-It is an exciting time to be entering the nursing profession.
+Nursing is an exciting, rewarding, humbling, and fulfilling profession.
+Nursing has always been a respected and trusted profession, but with recent world events, the honor of becoming a nurse has been elevated to a more profound and desired profession.
 Whatever you have imagined your career to be is within your grasp.
-The diversity of settings and specialties where nurses can practice their profession is growing as information and technology increases, and research points the way to new types of intervention and treatment.
 Many of you will go to graduate school and practice as advanced practice nurses in many fields.
-Some of you will work in foreign countries while others may have an internet career.
-Your future choices are endless and many probably haven't even been imagined yet.
+Your future choices are endless, and many available options probably haven't even been imagined yet.

-The Roseman model is Mastery Learning.
-You need to master the concepts and skills that will allow you to provide safe and competent care in your future role.
-The program is exceptionally challenging and it is my hope that you come prepared to study hard, share and clarify concepts with your classmates and seek additional help when you need to.
-You will be in a setting where pharmacy and dental students will be learning along with you.
+The Roseman model is the Six-Point Mastery Learning model.
+You will master the concepts and skills that will allow you to provide safe and competent care in your future role.
+The program is exceptionally challenging, and it is my hope that you come prepared to study hard, share and clarify concepts with your classmates, and seek additional help when needed.

-On behalf of the Roseman University administration, faculty and staff, we extend our best wishes and support as you begin your journey toward academic success in nursing.
+On behalf of the Roseman University administration, faculty, and staff, we extend total support and best wishes as you begin your journey toward academic success in nursing.
 Please contact me or any member of our faculty and staff to assist you in your effort to complete a baccalaureate degree in nursing.